hankmckinley/toy_OCR_task/README.md

 Replace this text with instructions for recreating the environment necessary to run your code.

+How I set up my environment, edit later for style.

+1. Started a new virtual environment
+2. Run following from Tesseract and pytesseract documentation, we are using Homebrew on macOS:

+brew install tesseract
+pip install pytesseract

+3. We also needed openCV for image pre-processing, which you install with:

+pip install opencv-python

 ## Instructions to reproduce the output (YOU EDIT)

 The `output.txt` file contained in this repository was generated with the code available in the `code/` folder....